Sending Us Samples?

 Information for people or organisations sending us samples

-DAFF (Department of Agriculture, Fisheries and Forestry) has very strict guidelines with regard to the importation of biological goods.
-If you intend sending us samples and wish to avoid unnecessary delays, then please read the following:
+The Department of Agriculture, Fisheries and Forestry (DAFF) has strict guidelines with regard to the importation of biological goods.
+If you intend sending us samples and wish to avoid unnecessary delays, then please read the following.

 We have import permits for genetic material - extracted DNA from non-virulent micro-organisms; sera blood or tissue samples from most animal species; bone, horn or tusk (including human teeth & bone); soil samples & related material; and water samples.
 If your samples fall into any of the above classifications, please follow the below steps, otherwise contact our office for acceptance with regard to sending other material.

 Your shipment must be accompanied by a signed and dated declaration letter on business letterhead stating what goods are enclosed including a samples list and a copy of our DAFF Biosecurity import permit(s).
 Email ACAD Director Jeremy Austin to obtain a copy.
 The declaration letter should also state: what animal/soil/plant and what part of the animal/plant/soil is enclosed;

 - the country of origin / where it was sourced;